Metropolia-Garage-Club/Tutorials/ssh_tutorial/what_is_ssh.md

 default port 22 i.e. 23, connecting to the host is done by giving the port as an additional parameter: \
 `ssh <user>@<host> -p <port_number>`

+After creating your key and testing, that you are able to connect to the host, your *public* key can be copied \
+over to the host machine with the following command: \
+`ssh-copy-id -i /path/to/your/key.pub <user>@<host>`

 At this point, it is also worth mentioning that setting a static IP for the host is adviced, as doing so \
-ensures that the host is always found at the same IP, so you won't run into problems when connecting.
+ensures that the host is always found at the same IP, so you won't run into problems when connecting. \
+Also, be aware, when using a local IP (looks like this: 192.168.x.x), the client and host will need to be \
+in the same network for a local IP conneciton to be possible.

-After testing the connection, we are going to disable password authentication in the ssh_config file,
+After testing the connection, we are going to disable password authentication in the ssh_config file, \

-The configuration file for the OpenSSH client on Linux is found at `/etc/ssh/ssh_config`, do note that \
+which on Linux is found at `/etc/ssh/ssh_config`.
+Do note that there are other configuraration files in \
-there are other configuraration files in the same directory, whihc might need to be checked if \
+the same directory, which might need to be checked if someone else has previously used the machine and \
-someone else has previously used the machine and potentially altered the configuration.
+potentially altered the default configuration.

 Commenting out the line saying `PasswordAuthentication yes` disables the ability for any machine to \
 connect to your host, unless it has a known public key.
 For security reasons, disabling password authentication\